dvnll/ctbend/README.md

 Now, point the telescope to (azimuth, elevation)=(corrected_azimuth, corrected_elevation), in degrees.

-For citations, refer to the (upcoming) proceedings:
+For citations, please refer to the (upcoming) proceedings to the ICRC2021:

 ```
 @article{pointing,